Deploy a Spring Boot application JAR file with Nginx reverse proxy

 Photo by Zachary Varga / Unsplash

-You should also make sure the requests between the client and the server are secured, and no one can spy on them.
-These are the topics I will cover in this post.
+This is not enough in production since you must expose the application to the internet through a URL.
+You should also ensure that the requests between the client and the server are secured and that no one can spy on them.

 Prerequisites